 In areas where graziers have tall fescue, many graziers choose to stockpile it, setting aside 0.5 to 1 acre per cow.
 This extends the grazing season and provides higher quality grazing.
 Many producers stockpile tall fescue without fertilizing with nitrogen.
 This is a consideration especially when fertilizer prices are high.
 But by fertilizing, you can realize better returns.
 Fertilizing tall fescue with 60 pounds of Nitrogen (180 pounds of ammonia nitrate) will produce an extra ton of forage.
 At a cost of $0.50/pound of nitrogen x 60 pounds of nitrogen, you’ll spend $30/acre.
 Next, manage your cattle to get the most out of that ext a ton of forage.
 As I mentioned above, strip grazing animals will consume 70% of the 2,000 pounds.
 When you factor in waste, the real cost of your extra ton of forage is about $43.
 Compare that to hay.
 Hay costs about $80/ton and you lose about 10% or much more depending on your method of storage and feeding.
 That makes the real cost of hay about $88/ton or higher.
 As you can see, fertilizing and strip grazing saves you $37/ton.

 Some producers prefer to stock as if they are always in a drought, carrying about 20% fewer animals.
 Others prefer to focus on high production, and then make adjustments if necessary.
-Those folks typically have a list of animals which animals will go first, then second, then third, so that they can make decisions quickly.
-If you need to destock, here’s a great On Pasture article that will give you some guidelines for selecting which animals should go.
+Those folks typically have a list of which animals will go first, then second, then third, so that they can make decisions quickly if they have to reduce herd numbers.
+You can check out this On Pasture article for more guidelines for selecting which animals should go.

 Consider leasing additional pasture.

 This is hard to do in an emergency because everyone around you is probably having similar challenges.
 But it never hurts to look.